-In the past few years, I have noticed that there are not many bees around, but my tomato plants still seem to produce plenty of fruit.
+In the past few years, I have noticed that there are not as many bees around, but my tomato plants still seem to produce plenty of fruit.
 I started to wonder if tomatoes are able to pollinate themselves, and if bees are necessary for pollination.

-However, keep in mind that self-pollination does not mean automatic pollination.
+Just remember that self-pollination does not mean automatic pollination.
 There are still factors that can prevent a tomato plant from self-pollinating.
-Luckily, there are also remedies for helping tomato plants that are having trouble with pollination.

 This makes self-pollinating plants, such as tomatoes, ideal for indoor gardening.
 You can plant just one, and still get fruit.